Dynamic Spectrum Access in Time-varying Environment: Distributed Learning Beyond Expectation Optimization: Multi-agent Learning Approach

 \subsection{Multi-agent learning for achieving Nash equilibria}

-Since the formulated dynamic spectrum access game is an OPG as characterized by Theorem \ref{tm:potential_game}, it has at least one pure strategy Nash equilibrium.
+Since the formulated dynamic spectrum access game is an OPG, as characterized by Theorem \ref{tm:potential_game}, it has at least one pure strategy Nash equilibrium.
 In the literature, there are large number of learning algorithms for an OPG to achieve its Nash equilibria, e.g., best (better) response \cite{potential_game}, fictitious play \cite{game_book} and no-regret learning \cite{static_selection2}.
 However, these algorithms require the environment to be static and need to know information of other users in the learning process, which means that these algorithms can not be applied to the considered dynamic system.
-In the following subsection, we propose a multi-agent learning algorithm to achieve the Nash equilibria of the formulated opportunistic channel access game in the presence of unknown, dynamic and incomplete information constraints.
+Based on the CODIPAS learning techniques \cite{Learning_book} (COmbined fully DIstributed PAyoff and Strategy), we propose a multi-agent learning algorithm to achieve the Nash equilibria of the formulated opportunistic channel access game in the presence of unknown, dynamic and incomplete information constraints.

-For the formulated dynamic spectrum access game with QoS provisioning, the utility function of player $n$ can be re-written as:
+For the formulated dynamic spectrum access game with QoS provisioning, the utility function of player $n$, characterized by (\ref{eq:utility_function}), can be re-written as:

 It is seen that the utility function does not enjoy the additive property with respect to the random payoff part $r_n(i)$.
 On the contrary, it leads to multiplicative dynamic programming in essence \cite{Learning_book}.
-To cope with this problem, we estimate the following approximated part by performing Taylor expansion of the logarithmic function, specifically,
+To cope with this problem, the following approximated part can be obtained by performing Taylor expansion of the logarithmic function \cite{Learning_book}: